atxrenegade/directory_cozumel/notes.md

 Watch out for admin controller loading before application controller alphabetically

-watch out for rounding of map lat and lng values add image date column to images db
+X watch out for rounding of map lat and lng values
-Overall rating is an average of all review ratings defaults is n/a remove display css form form box?
+X add image date column to images db
-Check naming conventions
+X Overall rating is an average of all review ratings defaults is n/a XCheck naming conventions

 TO DEBUG LATER:

-REPEAT DB QUERIES, ONE FOR EACH DYNAMIC ELEMENT - reduce to on query for all buttons RENDERING RELATED OBJECTS in BUSINESS CONTROLLER SHOW ACTION - db is returning an array or reviews and images and controller is only rendering one.
+X REPEAT DB QUERIES, ONE FOR EACH DYNAMIC ELEMENT - reduce to on query for all buttons X RENDERING RELATED OBJECTS in BUSINESS CONTROLLER SHOW ACTION - db is returning an array or reviews and images and controller is only rendering one.